milad-hub/deprecated-tracker/README.vscode.md

 ## Usage

-1. Open a TypeScript project with `tsconfig.json`
+1. Open a TypeScript project with `tsconfig.json` or a JavaScript project with `jsconfig.json`
 2. **Full Project**: Press `Ctrl+Shift+P` and run "Deprecated Tracker: Scan Project"
 3. **Specific Folder**: Right-click any folder in Explorer and select "Scan for Deprecated"
 4. **Individual File**: Right-click any file in Explorer and select "Scan for Deprecated"